Displayr/rhtmlBuildUtils/docs/visual_regression_testing.md

 For the `Then the "<snapshot_name>" snapshot matches the baseline`, the content that is snapshotted is determined by a css selector specified in the project `widget.config.json` file.
 The value used specified by the `internalWebSettings.singleWidgetSnapshotSelector`, and if this is not provided then we use  the `internalWebSettings.isReadySelector` value.

 For the `When I take all the snapshots on the page "<path_to_page>` the content that is snapshotted is dynamically chosen by looking for DOM elements with the `snapshot-name` attribute.
-As of rhtmBuildUtils version 3.0 and higher, the user will not need to write HTML to build snapshot files, instead they can now create yml test files (TODO doc this in more detail).
+As of rhtmBuildUtils version 3.0 and higher, the user will not need to write HTML to build snapshot files, instead they can now create yml test files (TODO doc this in more detail) as can be seen in the [rhtmlDonut test_plan section[(https://github.com/Displayr/rhtmlDonut/tree/master/theSrc/test_plans).

 **User State Steps:**